After having my 30th birthday last month, I thought it was time to reflect on the past decade, especially the key money lessons I learned in my 20s.

 Invest in yourself

-Your twenties is a great time to enhance your skills and knowledge levels, including personal finance education.
-Improving your skills doesn’t always mean investing in higher education or even formal education, although that’s surely one option (and potentially a necessary one depending upon your career field).
+Your twenties are a great time to enhance your skills and knowledge levels, including personal finance education.
+Improving your skills doesn’t always mean investing in higher education or even formal education, although that’s surely one option (and potentially a necessary one depending on your career field).
 However, investing in your knowledge and skills can take many forms.

 Apart from my university degrees, I invested in things such as a business and property course and online digital marketing qualification in my 20s.
 All of these have helped in my career and my investing journey.
 However, investing in yourself doesn’t always even need to cost money.
 In fact, I’ve gained most of my property investing knowledge by watching hours and hours of YouTube videos and by attending property investors’ networking events.